 The qualification can be awarded a Foundation or National grade.
-The National Skills Challenge Certificate is graded A^ - C. For a National award, the learner must achieve a pass in all of the components, the Individual Project and the three Challenges, with a minimum of 80% at level 2 and the further 20% at level 1.
+The National Skills Challenge Certificate is graded A - C. For a National award, candidates must achieve the Individual Project plus any two Challenges, with a minimum of 120 UMS marks combined from the three components.

-The Foundation Skills Challenge Certificate is graded Foundation Pass or Foundation Pass.
-For a Foundation award, the learner must achieve a pass in all of the components, the Individual Project and the three Challenges, with a minimum of all at level 1.
+The Foundation Skills Challenge Certificate is graded Pass or Pass.
+For a Foundation award, the candidate must achieve the Individual Project plus any two Challenges, with a minimum of 60 UMS marks combined from the three components.
 Results not attaining the minimum standard for the award will be reported as U (unclassified).

-National Found dation
+Nati onal Found dation

-Grade boundaries A А В С Pass Pass U
+Grade boundaries A A В C Pass Pass U

 Total UMS 270 240 180 120 90 60 0

 % 90% 80% 60% 40% 30% 20% 0%